VoronDesign/VoronUsers/printer_mods/Takuya/USBCameraMount/ReadMe.md

 This my my contribution to the awesome Voron Community!

 It's a camera mount for a WANSVIEW 1080p USB Camera.
+The distance between the screw holes is 15mm so if you have a camera that has this kind of mounting solution then it might for out for you

 ![Screenshot_4](Screenshot_4.jpg)

 Items needed:
-2 M3x8 Bolts
+* 2 M3x8 Bolts
-2 M3 Slide-in Nuts / T-nuts
+* 2 M3 Slide-in Nuts / T-nuts

 Assembly: